maboroshin/translation/TranslationPlatform.md

 A troll came to the translation platform Weblate.
 He keeps reverting to the wrong translation.
 However, Weblate's free plan allows neither access control nor a review system.
 Only Weblate has no code of conduct (below).
 Trolls can submit low quality translations many times.

 In this case, the change history is increased.
 However Weblate only displays 10 logs including comments on each string page.
-I need to open a page for each string.
-It's dozen pages.
-Thus, Weblate is not suitable for discussion.
+I need to open each string page to comment, It's dozen pages.
+Thus, Weblate is not suitable for wide-ranging discussion.
 When I tried to move the discussion to GitHub, the GitHub developers told me to go back to Weblate.

 Thus for a long time, the Japanese translation of "About" remained the same "About".
 And, New contributors have registered broken Japanese.
 Developers cannot select experienced participants.
 Only the last edit will remain.
 If trolls are involved, the quality of the translation will be lowered.